The Saline Celtic Festival is an annual tradition. They are taking a year off in 2020 due to coronavirus..

 About the Saline Celtic Festival

 The Saline Celtic Festival developed from Saline’s sister city relationship with Brecon Wales.
 The volunteer run event highlights traditional Celtic culture.

-The Saline Celtic Festival includes the summer music series in downtown Saline on Thursday (7-9p), Friday night Pub Night at Mill Pond Park (5p-midnight), and Saturday’s main Festival event at Mill Pond Park (10a-midnight).
+For the last few years, the Saline Celtic Festival has included the summer music series in downtown Saline on Thursday (7-9p), Friday night Pub Night at Mill Pond Park (5:30p-11p), and Saturday’s main Festival event at Mill Pond Park (10a-midnight).

 The Wee Folks Island is definitely the place to be for young kids.
-Attendees can play mini golf, defeat the dragon, decorate a sword or shield, make a jeweled crown, hear a story from Princess Merida, and participate in the Wee Folks Parade at 4:30p.
-Wee Folks Island is open from noon-5p.
+Past activities included playing mini golf, defeating the dragon, decorating a sword or shield, making a jeweled crown, hearing a story from Princess Merida, entering a duck race, and participating in the Wee Folks Parade at 4:30p.
+Wee Folks Island is usually open from noon-5p.

-The Saline Celtic Festival offers a chance to watch activities like Jousting, Highland Games, Celtic Dancing, and more.
+The Saline Celtic Festival offers a chance to watch activities like Jousting, Ancient Athletic Games, Highland Dancing, and more.
 Definitely make time to watch some of these activities.
-The Highland Games are our favorite spectator activity.
+The Ancient Athletic Games are our favorite spectator activity.

 Throughout the festival, there are activities for kids to try their hand at.
 My daughter loved participating in a mini highland games challenge and fencing lessons.

 We had a great time at both the 2014 and 2015 Saline Celtic Festival as shown in the video below and in our 2014 review.